Leixb/jutge_cli/README.rst

     jutge upload P00001_ca_prog.cpp --compiler 'G++'

-If the flag ``--problem-set`` the command will upload all problems from the specified set.
+If the flag ``--problem-set`` the command will upload all problems from the specified set found in the current working directory or in the set folder in the current working directory.
 (Keep in mind that jutge.org limits the number of submissions to 20 per hour so it is discouraged to use this flag with large problem sets)

+By default upload will test all problems against public test cases in the database (not including custom ones).
+You can skip those checks with the flag ``--skip-check``

 Check-submissions (check)
 ~~~~~~~~~~~~~~~~~